Trails and restrooms are open. The park office remains closed. All group camp facilities remain closed.

 Contact the park

 8:00am to 5:00pm

 - Closed Christmas Day

 - Public access is limited to hiking, fishing, and private watercraft.
 Swimming is available for group campers only.

 Flat terrain offers an easy exploration of North Carolina's bay lakes with plenty of opportunities for environmental education.

-Bay Tree Lake State Natual Area encompasses 620 acres of Longleaf pine forest, Carolina bay, and xeric sandhill upland that features turkey oak, bluejack oak, and southern magnolia.
+Bay Tree Lake State Natural Area encompasses 620 acres of Longleaf pine forest, Carolina bay, and xeric sandhill upland that features turkey oak, bluejack oak, and southern magnolia.
 An undeveloped parking area is located off Hwy 41 approximately 3.5 miles east of NC 701 at White Lake.
 This area features sizable populations of eastern fox squirrel and American black bear among the more common species such as gray squirrel, white-tailed deer, cottontail rabbit, bobcat, coyote, river otter, and beaver.
-Birders will find a variety of species both indigenous to the forest and the lake shore.
-Hikers are cautioned that trails may feature venemous snake species to include Southern copperhead, cottonmouth moccasin, pygmy and canebrake rattlesnakes.
+Birders will find a variety of species both indigenous to the forest and the lakeshore.
+Hikers are cautioned that trails may feature venomous snake species to include Southern copperhead, cottonmouth moccasin, pygmy, and canebrake rattlesnakes.
 Those who desire to access the 1485-acre Bay Tree Lake with four-wheel-drive vehicles to canoe or kayak may register to do so by calling the park office during weekday business hours at (910) 669-2928.